As an Amazon Associate All Garage Floors earns from qualifying purchases.

 For rainy climates or areas with light snow falls, non-slip garage floor runners are very popular to use.
 You can line them up next to your car to provide a safe non-slip surface to walk on to the front of your garage or create a path to the house door.

 One of our favorites is the Drymate Garage Floor Runner.
 They are a thin carpet-like mat that is designed to hold gallons of water.
 They come in a size of 29 inches wide by 9 feet long and provide for an inexpensive solution to a slippery garage floor.
 Like the containment mats, they can easily be stored away until you need them again.
-You can get the best pricing with free shipping here from Amazon.
+You can get the current pricing here at Amazon.

 One drawback with this mat that some people don’t care for is that it can take a few days or more to dry out if it has been completely saturated with water.
 You can easily accelerate this process however by hanging it out to dry.